robaimes/module-quality-patches-ui/README.md

 # Aimes_QualityPatchesUi
 !["Supported Magento Version"][magento-badge] !["Latest Release"][release-badge]

 * Compatible with _Magento Open Source_ and _Adobe Commerce_ `2.4.x`

 ## Features
-- Display Magento Quality Patch Status without need for CLI access
+- Display Magento Quality Patch Status as a grid, without need for CLI access, in the admin panel
+- Notify users of any updates available to the folowing packages (when viewing the grid), as a new version may contain new patches:
+  - `magento/magento-cloud-patches`
+  - `magento/quality-patches`

 ## Requirements
 * Magento Open Source or Adobe Commerce version `2.4.x`

 ## Installation
 Please install this module via Composer.
 This module is hosted on [Packagist][packagist].

 * `composer require aimes/module-quality-patches-ui`